 Speaking of monsters, here’s breaking news: Dinosaurs are found in Florida!
 Don’t worry, they’re not real.
 But that doesn't stop us from having fun.

-The funkiest dinosaur by far stands in front of Imaginarium in Fort Myers.
-It is made of metal parts and serves as a landmark.
+The funkiest dinosaur by far stands in front of the IMAG History & Science Center in Fort Myers.
+It's made of metal parts and serves as a landmark.
 In fact, when locals come to visit the museum, they say "Meet you at the dinosaur."

 For a whole world of re-created realistic dinosaurs, Dinosaur World off I-4 in Plant City gets really carried away.
 They have 150 dinosaur statues of all sizes and shapes in their park.
 There is a dinosaur around every corner and bush.
 You’ll even spy one from the interstate.